The Quietest Cooker Hoods & Extractor Fans (2024 UK)

 Can you get a silent cooker hood?

 Unfortunately, it’s not possible to get a completely silent cooker hood.
-The quietest cooker hood we could find still has a maximum noise level of 47 decibels, which is a bit quieter than the hum of a refrigerator.
+The quietest cooker hood we could find still has a maximum noise level of 52 decibels, which is slightly louder than the hum of a refrigerator.

 It’s impossible to manufacture a cooker hood or extraction fan that is completely silent, but some models are quiet enough that you’ll barely notice them.